Students in the US will take the new digital SAT starting in March 2024.

-To learn more about the new SAT, check out College Board’s Digital SAT webpage.
+To learn more about the new digital SAT, check out College Board’s Digital SAT webpage.

-To find out how raising reading levels can help your child on the tests and beyond, email our Client Services team to set up a complimentary consultation.
+To find out how Zinc can help your child approach the math section (and the math they see in school) with flexibility and confidence, email our Client Services team to set up a complimentary consultation.

 Who will take the digital SAT?
 International students will take the digital SAT starting March 11, 2023.
 If you have a current senior planning to take the December SAT outside the US, they’ll still take the paper version.
 All other students should plan to familiarize themselves with the digital version.
 For US students, the SAT […]